JackTiew/x-shop/README.md

 Apollo Client: 10.1.0<br>
 GraphQL: 16.0.0<br>
 TypeORM: 0.3.9<br>
+Database: PostgreSQL with ElephantSQL.

+**Please note that the connection to database might be slow, so each of the action in e-shop will take a while to perform.**
-This is a project contains of frontend and backend.<br>
+<br>This is a project contains of frontend and backend.<br>
 Before running any of the project, PLEASE RUN `npm install` in according directory!!!<br>

 To run x-shop-react(Frontend)<br>